 Choosing a relevant domain extension offer advantages in organic search results and ranking for qualified keywords in paid marketing.
 A user searching for information on cupcakes is more likely to click a website address that has the keyword they were searching for in the domain name.
 For many people, the domain name is one of the first pieces of information they analyze when deciding which website to visit.
 Website addresses that look suspicious are highly less likely to be selected over a keyword rich domain name.
 It’s the same reason we are taught to skim the domain sender in an email.
 It gives clues as to the legitimacy of a website and its content.

-Websites with new domains do not need years of domain authority to rank for competitive and lucrative searches happening each day.
+Websites with new domains like the .IO domain do not need years of domain authority to rank for competitive and lucrative searches happening each day.
 A business can establish an online presence with less effort by having keywords in the domain before and after the dot with a ngTLD.